trinitylake-io/trinitylake/docs/format/storage.md

 ## System-Reserved Rows for Root Node

-System reserved keys such as `!` will appear as the top rows in the file.
+System-internal keys such as `lakehouse` will appear as the top rows in the file.
 Such keys do not exist in non-root node, and do not participate in the tree storage algorithm.

 ## Node Pointers